Shwebo University

-Shwebo University (ရွှေဘို တက္ကသိုလ်) is a public liberal arts university located in Shwebo, Myanmar.
-The university offers B.A and M.A degree programs in common liberal arts and sciences.
+Shwebo University (ရွှေဘို တက္ကသိုလ်) is a public liberal arts university in Shwebo, Myanmar.
+The university offers bachelor's and master's degree programs in common liberal arts and sciences.

 History

 Shwebo University was established as Shwebo Regional College, an affiliated college of Mandalay College (now Mandalay University) in 1977.
-It is also named as Shwebo College in 1980, Shwebo Degree College in 1999.
-In 2011, it became Shwebo University.
+It was named Shwebo College in 1980, and Shwebo Degree College in 1999.
+In 2011, it was upgraded as Shwebo University.

 Programs

 Classified as an Arts and Science university in the Burmese university education system, Shwebo University offers bachelor's and master's degree programs in common liberal arts and sciences disciplines.
 Its regular Bachelor of Arts (BA) and Bachelor of Science (BSc) take four years to complete and honours degree programs BA (Hons) and BSc (Hons) take five years..